How Should We Prepare for a Cardiac Catheterization?

-Your child moves to the recovery area, where you can join him or her.
+You move to the recovery area, where your parents can join you.

 What Happens After Cardiac Catheterization?

-Your child will be watched closely for several hours after the catheterization.
+You'll be watched closely for several hours after the catheterization.
+You must

-continuing medicines your child was on before the procedure or starting new ones
+continuing medicines you were on before the procedure or starting new ones

 when to remove the bandage

-if your child should get up and move if you have a long trip home
+if you can get up and move if you have a long trip home

-when your child can return regular activities, school, and sports
+when you can return regular activities, school, and sports

 Take the bandage off as instructed by the cardiologist, usually the day after the